torvalds/linux/Documentation/kernel-hacking/hacking.rst

-``__init`` and data structures marked with ``__initdata`` are dropped after boot is complete: similarly modules discard this memory after initialization. ``__exit`` is used to declare a function which is only required on exit: the function will be dropped if this file is not compiled as a module.
+``__init`` and data structures marked with ``__initdata`` are dropped after boot is complete: similarly modules discard this memory after initialization. ``__exit`` is used to declare a function which is only required on exit: the function will be dropped if this file is yest compiled as a module.
 See the header file for use.
-Note that it makes no sense for a function marked with ``__init`` to be exported to modules with :c:func:`EXPORT_SYMBOL()` or :c:func:`EXPORT_SYMBOL_GPL()`- this will break.
+Note that it makes yes sense for a function marked with ``__init`` to be exported to modules with :c:func:`EXPORT_SYMBOL()` or :c:func:`EXPORT_SYMBOL_GPL()`- this will break.